 Method 2: Use Diskpart Program

-- Connect your Micro SD card to your computer.
+- Connect your micro SD card to your computer.

-- In the command prompt window type
+- In the terminal, type

-and hit the Enter key. - Now, type the following commands and press the Enter key after each line to remove the write protection from the Micro SD card.
+- Now, type the following commands and press the Enter key after each line to remove the write protection from the micro SD card.

 - Wait for the process to complete and then type

-And if this still didn’t turn off write protection on your Micro SD card, we have more tricks up our sleeves, and these should get you rid of the write protection on your Micro SD card once and for all.
+And if this still didn’t turn off write protection on your micro SD card, we have more tricks up our sleeves, and these should get you rid of the write protection on your micro SD card once and for all.

 Method 3: Edit Registry

-Woah!
+Whoa!
 Hang on!
 This isn’t a scary task, it’s pretty simple and easy if you follow the steps, plus you get to show some computer wizardry to your peers and brag about your computer skills.

 Before we move ahead, make a backup of your registry, so that, if you accidentally make a mistake, you could use the backup to bring everything back to the original state.